 Directed by Ali Abbas Zafar, Netflix’s ‘Jogi’ is an Indian historical drama movie that takes place in the 1980s.
 Set in India’s capital, Delhi, it revolves around the titular character (Diljit Dosanjh), a young Sikh man.
 In the aftermath of the assassination of India’s Prime Minister, the city is fraught with riots that target ordinary Sikh citizens.
 Jogi and two others band together to save as many innocent people as possible to facilitate their safe passage to Punjab.
-As the tensions rise among the people, the three friends from different walks of life organize one of the largest rescue missions ever seen.
+As tensions rose among the people, three friends from different walks of life organized one of the largest rescue missions ever seen.

 Yes, ‘Jogi’ is partially based on a true story.
 While the riots and tragedy shown in the movie are inspired by reality, the tale of Jogi and his friends is a fictional creation by writers Sukhmani Sadana and Ali Abbas Zafar.
 The anti-Sikh riots depicted in the movie took place in 1984 and were not localized to India’s capital.
 They spread across the nation following the death of Prime Minister Indira Gandhi on October 31, 1984.